redpanda-data/connect/docs/cookbook/streaming-aws-s3-archives.md

 split processor turns this payload into individual messages.

 The final processor is optional.
-It is a combine stage that bundles the individual messages back into smaller batches to be sent to the Kafka topic, increasing the throughput.
+It is a combine stage that bundles the individual messages back into batches to be sent to the Kafka topic, increasing the throughput.
 If the combine processor is used it should be a factor of the number of messages inside the S3 archives.
 The size also needs to be low enough so that the overall size of the batch doesn't exceed the maximum bytes of a Kafka request.

 These processors are heavy on CPU, which is why they are configured inside the pipeline section.
 This allows you to explicitly set the number of parallel threads to exactly match the number of logical CPU cores available.
-Make sure the number of parallel consumers is greater than this number so that the pipelines are fully utilised.

 ## Output